 Advances in cell sorting and molecular analyses now enable researchers to comprehensively describe properties and functions of individual cells.
 This is in contrast to conventional biochemistry and molecular biology, which focuses on analyses of whole tissue samples and whole microbial populations or communities.

-“Such bulk approaches fail to reveal cellular heterogeneity and the interplay that underlies many pivotal biological functions” says Sten Linnarsson, Platform Director of the Eukaryotic Single-Cell Analysis facility.
+“Such bulk approaches fail to reveal cellular heterogeneity and the interplay that underlies many pivotal biological functions” says Sten Linnarsson, Platform Director of the Eukaryotic Single-Cell Analysis unit.
 “Single cell genomics can be applied to understand the heterogeneity of tumors, to explain how genetically identical cells may show distinct behavior, and to explore the vast, uncharacterized microbial landscape.
 Therefore, these technologies have the potential to revolutionize biology and medicine.”

-The Single Cell Proteomics facility, placed in Uppsala, will provide services for targeted, multiplex detection of proteins or combinations of proteins and RNA in single to very few cells.
+The Single Cell Proteomics unit, placed in Uppsala, will provide services for targeted, multiplex detection of proteins or combinations of proteins and RNA in single to very few cells.
 Services and resources will be focused on human cells and tissues, but consultation on setting up assays in other multicellular eukaryotes will be possible.
-The facility will be open to external users in mid-2015.
+The unit will be open to external users in mid-2015.
 However, inquiries for early access to the technology are already welcome.

-The Microbial Single Cell Genomics facility in Uppsala is already operational and aims to provide a broad range of single cell genomics services.
+The Microbial Single Cell Genomics unit in Uppsala is already operational and aims to provide a broad range of single cell genomics services.
 Single cell genomics is an emerging technology enabling the exploration of genomes of individual microbial cells without the need for prior cultivation.
-The facility offers streamlined single-cell sorting and lysis, whole-genome amplification, and gene-based screening of individual cells as well as whole genome sequencing services to the scientific community in Sweden and beyond.
+The unit offers streamlined single-cell sorting and lysis, whole-genome amplification, and gene-based screening of individual cells as well as whole genome sequencing services to the scientific community in Sweden and beyond.